codio/site/source/docs/dashboard/organizations/create.html.md

 full_width: true
 ---

-To access Organizations, click on the Organizations icon at the bottom left of your Dashboard.
+To access Organizations, click on your username at the bottom left of your Dashboard and go to the Overview tab.
+Select the 'Create Organisation'

 ![Organisations Create](/img/docs/organisations_create.png)